Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 `name` is the function's name, `nargs` means the number of arguments, in `DiffRules`, there are only single argument functions and double arguments functions.

-So the code generation will looks like
+So the code generation will look like

 ```julia
 for (mod, name, nargs) in keys(DiffRules.DEFINED_DIFFRULES)